 Every circuit breaker has a specific electrical load limit that it can handle safely.
 For example, standard circuit breakers can normally handle about 15 to 30 amperes, and will trip in case of an electrical overload.
 Resetting the circuit or reducing the load can help resolve the problem.

 Sometimes a circuit trips even in the case of a normal load.
 If resetting the breaker doesn’t solve the issue, then it probably needs to be replaced completely by a professional electrician.
+You can check if your breaker needs to be replaced on sites like elinstallatoer.com and then you can decide if you need to call an electrician out.

 2. Buzzing Noise from the Circuit Breaker